Olaf Scholz, a Social Democrat, is channeling Merkel in his bid for the presidency.

 Scholz, who was born in the northern city of Osnabrueck, joined the SPD when he was a youngster.

-He flirted with its more leftwing beliefs at first, but soon settled on a more moderate path.
+He flirted with its more left-wing beliefs at first, but soon settled on a more centrist path.

-Scholz was elected to the national parliament in 1998 after completing his training as a labor lawyer.
+Scholz was elected to the national parliament in 1998 after qualifying as a lawyer specializing in labor problems.
 In the same year, he married Britta Ernst, a fellow SPD politician.

 He got the nickname “robot” for his dry yet tireless defense during his time as the SPD’s general secretary from 2002 to 2004.
 Brief News from Washington Newsday.